mmackenzie-syd/ts-app/README.md

 # Suggestions for improvements

 I would use React Hooks, with useState and useEffect, as this is the replacement for the Class based code.
+I would also seperate the logic in the Stopwatch class and the html by moving the html to a functional component (without logic) and have only an interface to the template in the class component.

 # Getting Started with Create React App